alberon/cookiemanager/README.md

 SOFTWARE.

 ## Change log
+### v1.2.1
+- Remove for..in loop, for [MooTools compatibility](http://stackoverflow.com/questions/2040042/javascript-array-iteration-using-for-in-with-mootools-included).

 ### v1.2
 - Allow path, domain and secure flag to be changed in config.
 - Set cookies for the entire site by default (i.e. path = `/`).